 Vermouth di Torino has protected designation of origin, but it is not enforced at the behest of the industry, because few brands would meet the requirements.
 Arguably, this is a supply issue, with international product demand outstripping the wine production capacity of the region.
 One example that arguably meets the designation of origin is Cocchi Vermouth di Torino.

-A traditional regional style of flavored vermouth: Vermouth di Torino with added bitters (and added sugar to balance).
-Adulterating Vermouth di Torino with bitters or vanilla flavoring—almost like a cockail—when drinking it is an Turinese custom almost as old as vermouth itself; this style has bitters built-in.
+A traditional regional style of flavored vermouth: Vermouth di Torino with added bitters (typically gentian, with added sugar to balance).
+Adulterating Vermouth di Torino with bitters or vanilla flavoring—almost like a cockail—when drinking it is an Turinese custom almost as old as vermouth itself; this style has extra bitters built-in.

 Punt e Mes dates to around 1867 and is simultaneously amongst the bitterest and sweetest of vermouths.
 Although it is not typically described or marketed as such, Punt e Mes can be thought of as a bottled vermouth cocktail.
 Punt e Mes is Carpano's top-selling vermouth.